Citi Strata Premier Vs. Chase Sapphire Preferred: Which Is Better?

 Credit card issuers have all kinds of rules when it comes to approving people for new cards, and both of these cards have their fair share of restrictions.

-- There’s also Chase’s 5/24 rule, whereby those who have opened five or more new card accounts in the past 24 months wouldn’t be eligible; however, this no longer seems to be consistently enforced
+There’s also Chase’s 5/24 rule, whereby those who have opened five or more new card accounts in the past 24 months wouldn’t be eligible.
+However, this no longer seems to be consistently enforced.

-- Those who have received a new cardmember bonus on this exact card or the Citi Premier Card in the past 48 months
+Meanwhile, the welcome bonus on the Citi Strata Premier isn’t available to those who have received a new cardmember bonus on this exact card in the past 48 months.

 How do annual fees compare?